-If you don’t quite have the stomach to spend the money on The Club, then check out the AUTOLOCK200.
+If you don’t quite have the stomach to spend the money on The Club, then check out the EFORCAR .
 It’s universal, so you can use it on cars, trucks, SUVs, and other steering wheel controlled vehicles.

-Okay, so it’s half the price of The Club, so what’s the catch?
+Okay, so it’s less the price of The Club, so what’s the catch?
 Well very little actually.
 The main issue is this lock isn’t freon resistant.
-A thief can still just cut the steering wheel (which they did to me).
+A thief can still just cut the steering wheel (which they do so often).

-All that said, this column lock consistently receives excellent reviews, and given the price makes it a serious contender for the best steering wheel lock.
+All that said, this column lock consistently receives excellent feedback, and given the price makes it a serious contender for the best steering wheel lock.